Uh-oh, think you clicked a suspicious link?! Here’s what to do

 Implementing financial controls helps businesses identify potential risks and make informed decisions about resource allocation.
 Aligning financial controls with a cybersecurity strategy can also mitigate the risk of cyber-crime.

 Ensuring compliance with regulations and laws is another reason why financial controls are vital.
-Companies need to maintain accurate records under various regulatory bodies such as the Australian Transaction Reports and Analysis Centre (AUSTRAC) or Australian Taxation Office (ATO).
+Companies need to maintain accurate accounting records under various regulatory bodies such as the Australian Transaction Reports and Analysis Centre (AUSTRAC) or Australian Taxation Office (ATO).
 Failure to comply with these regulations could result in severe legal repercussions for a business.

 Lastly, improving overall business performance is an additional benefit of effective financial control implementation.
-By having reliable information on hand, leaders can make better-informed decisions that ultimately lead to more sustainable growth over time.
+By having reliable financial information on hand, leaders can make better-informed decisions that ultimately lead to more sustainable growth over time.

-All financial leaders need to be designing, implementing and continuously reassessing the controls that keep workflows moving and risks low.
-So what are the five essential financial controls that every business needs to implement?
+All financial leaders need to be designing, implementing and continuously reassessing the internal controls that keep workflows moving and financial risks low.
+So what are the five essential financial management controls that every business needs to implement?

 Segregation of duties is one of your strongest defences against fraud and errors in financial processes.
-This involves assigning different tasks to separate individuals, preventing any one individual from exercising control over the entire process and dispersing accountability across multiple employees.
+This involves assigning different tasks to separate individuals, preventing any single individual from exercising control over the entire financial process and dispersing accountability across multiple employees.
 Basically, it helps catch errors and makes it harder for malicious actors to go undetected, since you’d need a department-wide conspiracy to circumvent the control.

 To effectively implement segregation of duties, consider the following:

-Internal auditing helps identify potential errors or fraudulent activities before they become major problems, along with the vulnerabilities that could expose your business to those risks.
+Internal auditing helps identify potential errors or fraudulent activities before they become major problems, along with the vulnerabilities that could expose your business to those financial risks.
 An internal auditor assesses the effectiveness of existing financial controls and recommends improvements where necessary.

 Internal audits should be performed regularly to ensure that all financial records are accurate and up-to-date.